james-l-online/Tuition-No-Worry-Project/README_ACR_AKS.md

 This ordering ensures the backend storage exists before other modules try to initialize and that role assignments can be created after ACR exists.

+Backend setup checklist (safe onboarding)

+- Copy `tf-aks/backend.tf.example` (or module-specific `backend.tf.example`) to `backend.tf` locally and fill values.
+- OR use `terraform init -backend-config=key=value` or `-backend-config=./backend.tfvars` to pass backend values without writing a file.
+- Do NOT commit `backend.tf` or any file containing backend secrets.
+Add a local `backend.tf` to `.gitignore` if desired.
+- After backend is configured, run `terraform init` in each module before `terraform apply`.
+- If you create the backend from `tf-aks-storage`, export the storage account name and resource group and then use them when initializing other modules (see example flow above).
 ```

 Configure backend (example snippet) and re-run `terraform init` in other modules to use this backend.